-- All eleven long-term monitoring sites had average values for dissolved oxygen that are within the normal range for Michigan surface waters. - Six of the eleven long-term sites had average and median conductivity values that exceed the accepted limits, most of which were the urban sites. - All eleven long-term sites exhibit measured pH values that are within the expected range for Michigan surface waters.
+- All eleven long-term monitoring sites in the Middle Huron River watershed had average values for dissolved oxygen that are within the normal range for Michigan surface waters.
+Every DO measurement collected during the two-year reporting period was above the 5 mg/l statewide water quality standard, indicating acceptable conditions for aquatic life. - Six of the eleven long-term sites had average and median conductivity values that exceed values for healthy streams and rivers of 800 μS/cm.
+Most of these sites are highly urbanized, such as Allens, Traver, Millers, Swift Run, and Malletts creeks.
+However, the main Huron River monitoring sites in Dexter and Ypsilanti had average and median conductivity values below the 800 μS/cm standard. - All eleven long-term sites exhibit measured pH values that are within the expected range for Michigan surface waters.